 Different prospects will have different preferred methods of contact.
 Millennials and Gen Zers, for example, are notoriously hesitant to make a phone call; they usually feel more comfortable reaching out via email or chat.
 But some prospects prefer the ease and speed of a phone call.

-You want to provide consumers with as many ways to get in touch as possible.
+Successful lead generation is all about flexibility, so you'll want to provide consumers with as many ways to get in touch as possible.
 Live chat, telephone, email, forms on your website, and DMs on social media are all ways that someone might want to reach out.
 Again, it’s important that you respond to all inquiries quickly, so have a system in place to manage the inquiries coming in from these various channels.

 Incorrect Information on Your Site